Rahab, Red Strings, and Rice Owls

 The Mayor of Houston said that before this Juneteenth, before last Friday, two Confederate monuments in our city would be taken down.
 One of them, honoring Dick Dowling, was located just a short walk down Cambridge Street from Palmer.
 It was moved there from another location in 1958.

-I took both of my sons there on Wednesday afternoon as that was happening.
+I took both of my children there on Wednesday afternoon as that was happening.
 I wanted them to see it and to know that Juneteenth wouldn’t be Juneteenth without Dick Dowling, but not in a good way.
 Enslaved Texans could have been freed two years earlier in the absence of his most famous Confederate victory, the one for which he’s remembered, the reason why there was a statue of him in his uniform.[7]

 Because Dowling and his soldiers were all Irishmen, the Roman Catholic Church got to be front and center when his statue, which was the first publicly financed art in the City of Houston, was dedicated on St. Patrick’s Day in 1905.
 A Catholic priest offered the invocation, and it was a huge community event, with the governor as guest speaker.
 The governor referred to the President of the Confederacy as: